loader image

 Sandra Davidge

-• He has made significant contributions to WCHRI over the last decade, from his roles on the Program Advisory Committee and Trainee Advisory Committee to his extensive involvement with peer-review—including his recent role as chair of an Innovation Grant Panel.
+• Zwaigenbaum has made significant contributions to WCHRI over the last decade, from his role on the program advisory committee to his extensive involvement with our annual research day and stewardship initiatives.

-• As a leader in pregnancy research, Davidge is a Fellow of the Royal Society of Canada and the Canadian Academy of Health Sciences, as well as a former two-term Tier 1 Canada Research Chair in Maternal and Perinatal Cardiovascular Health.
+• A leader in pregnancy research, Davidge is a Fellow of the Royal Society of Canada and the Canadian Academy of Health Sciences, as well as a former two-term Tier 1 Canada Research Chair in maternal and perinatal cardiovascular health.

-• She has published over 250 scientific articles on her pioneering studies that are focused on understanding the causes on pregnancy complications, such as preeclampsia and intrauterine growth restriction, in order to develop new therapies to improve pregnancy outcomes.
+• She has published more than 300 scientific articles on her pioneering studies that are focused on understanding the causes of pregnancy complications such as preeclampsia and intrauterine growth restriction and developing new therapies to improve outcomes.

 • Her work further explores strategies to prevent chronic cardiovascular diseases that can arise in children born from complicated pregnancies.